dmlemos/bggcli/README.rst

 Only 3 operations are implemented at this time:

+Updated for BGG 2018
 * bulk import/update for your game collection from a CSV file

+Not tested with BGG 2018
 * bulk delete from a CSV file
 * bulk export as a CSV file, WITH version information (game's version is missing in the default export)